 Bile may be drained from the liver by using a loop of intestine sewn to the remaining bile ducts.

 Possible complications of surgery include leakage of bile into the abdomen, infections, and hernias at the incision site.
-Tumors can return after surgery.
+Tumours can return after surgery.

-Liver transplantation may be an option if the tumor is a certain size and has not spread outside the liver.
-Tumors can recur after transplantation.
+Liver transplantation may be an option if the tumour is a certain size and has not spread outside the liver.
+Tumours can recur after transplantation.

-In cases where surgical removal of liver tumors is not an option, radiation therapy may be used to treat liver tumors.
-Radiation therapy uses high-dose X-rays to destroy cancer cells and shrink tumors.
+In cases where surgical removal of liver tumours is not an option, radiation therapy may be used to treat liver tumours.
+Radiation therapy uses high-dose X-rays to destroy cancer cells and shrink tumours.

 Side effects of radiation can include ulcers, tiredness, nausea and vomiting.